-(4) interview staff, contractors, volunteers, patients, patient family members, and patient representatives.
+(4) interview a staff member, contractor, volunteer, patient, patient's legal guardian, chosen representative, family member, or parent of a minor patient.

 (g) If a center denies the department access to the center, the department may petition the court for an order to permit access or may take other action, including revoking the center's license.